janstk/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Hello Github
 ---

+Hello from Janstk@raw.so